MicrosoftDocs/Devices-docs/surface-hub/whiteboard-collaboration.md

 - Add Whiteboard.ms, whiteboard.microsoft.com, and wbd.ms to your list of allowed sites.
 - Open port: **HTTPS: 443** (normally configured when you first run Surface Hub.)
+- Ensure that Whiteboard is enabled for your organization.
+For more information, see [Manage access to Whiteboard](https://docs.microsoft.com/microsoft-365/whiteboard/manage-whiteboard-access-organizations).

 ## Office 365 requirements